gravitational/teleport/rfd/0078-trait-transforms.md

 Trait transforms will be evaluated during each user login.
-This will occur after the SSO provider has returned its assertions/claims, and before Teleport maps these to internal Teleport roles via `traits_to_roles` or `claims_to_roles` so that transformed traits can be used for this mapping.
+This will occur after the SSO provider has returned its assertions/claims, and before Teleport maps these to internal Teleport roles via `attributes_to_roles` or `claims_to_roles` so that transformed traits can be used for this mapping.

 The predicate expression should only need to be parsed a single time during the